-Clients often commission ESL to undertake reptile surveys where they are known to be present in an area or when habitats are suitable for reptile species, this is usually determined by one of our expert ecologists.
+Clients often commission ESL to undertake a reptile survey where they are known to be present in an area or when habitats are suitable for reptile species, this is usually determined by one of our expert ecologists.

 The survey methodology includes a walked transect survey, deploying and checking artificial refugia.
 The walking survey involves the ecologist walking a pre-determined transect line along side all eco-tones where reptiles would most likely be found basking.
 Along this route, the ecologist will check the previously laid artificial refugia along with any natural refugia and this is repeated on several occasions over the season.